Previous dayApril 14, 2026Next day

 9.2 km---✓ ReviewedUSGS →

-On April 14, 2026 at 22:30 UTC, a magnitude 2.0 earthquake struck 12 km W of Coushatta, Louisiana.
-The hypocenter lay at 9.2 km, placing this in the shallow crustal category.
+On April 14, 2026, worldwide seismic activity registered a magnitude 2.0 earthquake 12 km W of Coushatta, Louisiana at 22:30 UTC.
+This was a shallow crustal earthquake, focused at 9.2 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 32.033°N, -93.478°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-14